MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureAuGracePeriod

-Specified the grace period in minutes that's applied to all signature updates after the initial, first-time application.
+Specified the grace period in minutes applied to all signature updates after the initial, first-time application.

 A valid value is an integer from 0 to 4294967295.